 Still haven't discovered the cause of your swollen runner's feet?
 It could be an undetected injury: an ankle sprain, stress fracture or even tendinitis could all cause your feet to swell up.
 And don't think that your ability to keep running means this isn't your problem.
 Many people can push through the pain for runs.
 But doing so makes everything much, much worse.

 And do you know where we now have to circle back?
-If you experience any of the six symptoms I reviewed, go see a podiatrist.
+If you experience any of the six symptoms I reviewed, that's when to see a podiatrist.
 Avoiding this outcome is just a recipe for disaster.
 In fact, any time you are experiencing foot pain, either from an injury or for no apparent reason, schedule an appointment with Dr. Andrew Schneider as soon as possible so you can start feeling better quickly.